- About Extension

 - Our yearly event calendar

-- The Brambles monthly newsletter
+- The Brambles monthly newsletter (PDF)

 - Sudden Oak Death In Oregon Includes links that provide information about the pathogen Phytophthora ramorum that causes leaf blight and stem dieback in many kinds of ornamental shrubs.